rdoetjes/zforth/README.md

 ## Float 32
 This interpreter uses 32 bit floats instead of the standard integer.
 Which for me gives makes it more flexible.

+## Single line words
+This interpreter only supports single line words.
+This is merely a limitation of the repl, when the repl would strip \n from the input, it would allow you to write multi line words.
+But for educational purposes it's better to keep it simple and small.
+As an added benefit, it makes writing smaller more readable code.

+## No remarks inplemented ( yet )
+Remarks are not implemented yet, since it wouldn't help with the single line words implementation that is currently in place.
+Therefore ( ) and \ are not implemented yet.

 ## Forth files
 there are two forth files, namely:
 - system.f